DismissedGv/DismissedGv/README.md

-# Hi there, I'm Sinan🦆
+# Hi there, I'm Sinan 🦆
 **`Jack of all trades, master of none`**

 I'm a **Game Developer** passionate about creating gameplay that *feels good*, looks clean, and runs smoothly.